aurangzaib/CarND-Vehicle-Detection/README.md

 | Method  | `Helper.add_heat`      |
 | Method  | `Helper.get_heatmap`      |

-- Increment heat value (+1) for all pixels within windows where a positive detection is reported by your classifier.
+- Increment heat value (+1) for all pixels within windows where a positive detection is predicted by your classifier.
 -	Apply thresholding on the heatmap.

 ```python